pingidentity/webinar-pingfed-pingam/README.md

 - `brew install frodo-cli`
 - `frodo conn add -k https://openam.webinar.local:8449/openam amAdmin 'Password1'`
   - this adds a connection to frodo's configuration file which is stored here: **~/.frodo/Connections.json**
+  - **Note:** this step may need to be repeated after Frodo gets updated

 ### Create initial configuration files and private/public keys